talon-one/talon-one-csharp-sdk/src/TalonOne/README.md

 # Talon.One C# SDK

-This SDK supports all of the operations of Talon.One's Integration API and Management API.

-> [!WARNING]
-This project is in beta.
-Use is "AS IS" and at your own risk.
-The stable version of this SDK is available [here](https://github.com/talon-one/TalonOne.cs).

 ## Creating the library

 Create a config.yaml file similar to what is below, then run the following powershell command to generate the library `java -jar "<path>/openapi-generator/modules/openapi-generator-cli/target/openapi-generator-cli.jar" generate -c config.yaml`